sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Clients SHOULD ensure seamless playback of period-connected [=representations=] in consecutive [=periods=].

-Note: The exact mechanism that ensures seamless playback depends on client capabilities and will be implementation-specific.
-Any shared [=media segment=] overlapping the [=period=] boundary may need to be detected and deduplicated to avoid presenting it twice.
+Note: The exact mechanism that ensures seamless playback depends on client capabilities and is implementation-specific.
+Any shared [=media segment=] overlapping the [=period=] boundary may need to be detected and de-duplicated to avoid presenting it twice.

 ### Period continuity ### {#timing-connectivity-continuity}